-Most food allergies occur during early infancy and cows’ milk protein allergy is one of the most common but, thankfully, many children grow out of this allergy as they get older.
+Most food allergies occur during early infancy and cows’ milk protein allergy is one of the most common but, thankfully, many children grow out of this allergy by 5 years old.
 It can be a very worrying time for parents, so we hope this factsheet will give you the confidence you need to gain the best advice for your baby and help you understand what to expect from your GP or healthcare professional.

 Food allergies happen when the body’s immune system becomes confused and reacts to what, for most people, are harmless proteins in foods, such as those found in cows’ milk.
 It is the release of the chemical histamine during this reaction which causes the typical symptoms that we recognise as allergy, such as swelling, itching, hives, vomiting and wheezing.